 I’ll always remember my beautiful beasts wailing and crying as they tried to beat the tethers.
 They could not.
 Iron chains and bars ensured there was no escape.
 There they were screaming in fear and instinct.
 Lined up were a zebra, two kangaroos (a mother and baby), an ostrich and my adorable pygmies.
 All screaming and shrieking in unadulterated fear.

 I’ll admit this now at the end.
 But I found this din of terror from the animals, such wonderful creatures that I had rendered helpless, almost unbearable.
 I’d say it was unbearable, but then of course I stayed.

 Augustine, I noted, was taking deep shallow gasps while frozen to the spot.

-Then the earth opened and as I peered down into the endless black, I saw frantic ghastly lights.
+Then the earth opened entirely and as I peered down into the endless black, I saw frantic ghastly lights.
 No. That is incorrect.
 I could hear them.
-The spectral beasts were roaring as the lights rushed towards us and their roars intertwined with the cries of my animals.
-Then the crescendo of hungriest laments and terrified wails clattered against the basement bricked walls while we cried and screamed with them.
-Crawl was drooling and weeping.
+The spectral beasts were roaring as the lights rushed towards us and their calls intertwined with the cries of my animals.
+Then the crescendo of hungriest laments and terrified wails clattered against the basement brick walls while we cried and screamed with them.
+Crawl was weeping.
 I believe I was laughing and salivating.
 But one can’t be sure in moments such as these.

 All I know is the sheer force of other, a scratching the surface of the unknown, swamped my very soul.

 The lights swirled about and through us.
 My God.
 They were seeking and searching our hearts and minds, and in that moment, I knew they were indeed beast like, exotic other worldly creatures seeking symbiosis.
-These seething light forms then descended upon my terrified loves and slid into them seemingly, like a forming liquid, seeping through the eyes, the ears and nostrils.
-Mouths forced open and invaded by the thickening fluid lights.
+These seething light forms descended upon my terrified loves and slid into them seemingly, like a forming liquid, seeping through the eyes, ears and nostrils.
+Their mouths forced open and invaded by the thickening fluid lights.

 The howling stopped as the air settled.